 There is considerable evidence that supports the benefits of healthy and active lifestyles.
-104 An active lifestyle is important in reducing levels of obesity and other chronic conditions.
-105 Monmouthshire has a range of open space areas, cycle paths and walking routes as well indoor and outdoor activities, sports clubs, societies, and community facilities across the county.
+An active lifestyle is important in reducing levels of obesity and other chronic conditions.
+Monmouthshire has a range of open space areas, cycle paths and walking routes as well indoor and outdoor activities, sports clubs, societies, and community facilities across the county.
 The latest data shows that 36% of adults in the county participating in sporting activities three or more times a week, which is amongst the highest levels in Wales.
 Males are more likely to be a member of sports clubs than women.
-106
+112

 The Department of Health recommends that all children and young people should engage in moderate to vigorous-intensity physical activity for at least 60 minutes every day.
-107 The School

-Sport Survey founds 45% of pupils in Monmouthshire, across Years 3 to 11 took part in organized sport activity other than in curriculum time, three or more times per week, while 25.7% take part in no frequent activity.
+The School Sport Survey founds 45% of pupils in Monmouthshire, across Years 3 to 11 took part in organized sport activity other than in curriculum time, three or more times per week, while 25.7% take part in no frequent activity.
 Participation in extracurricular sport is lower than the Wales average but participation in community sport outside school is higher (Monmouthshire 67.5%, Wales 65.1%).
+There is a range of provision for young people from 11-25 in Monmouthshire through the council's youth service, including youth clubs, youth centres, school holiday events and activities, and the Duke of Edinburgh Award.

-Participation in sporting activity has been affected throughout the pandemic which may have longer-term impacts on health and well-being.
+There are leisure centres in Abergavenny, Monmouth, Caldicot and Chepstow which play a pivotal role in the promotion of physical activity, well-being, and mental health.
+However, participation in sporting activity has been affected throughout the pandemic, which may have longer-term impacts on health and well-being.
 47% of survey respondents felt that their physical fitness has declined over the past 12 months, and 40% reported weight increase.
-108
+Some responses to the engagement exercise referenced the desire for better leisure facilities.

 The latest Play Sufficiency Assessment for the county, in March 2019, highlighted the barriers to greater play, including opportunities for play, time for play (including competing demands on children's time) and attitudes to play (of parents and others).
 In a rural county, access to leisure and cultural services is important.
-The Wales Index of Multiple Deprivation shows that the average public transport travel time to a sports facility is 88 minutes.109 For private transport, travel time is 14 minutes for a sports facility and 13 minutes for libraries.
+The Wales Index of Multiple Deprivation shows that the average public transport travel time to a sports facility is 88 minutes.
+For private transport, travel time is 14 minutes for a sports facility and 13 minutes for libraries.